-February – Mid May, with March and April being the most popular time.
+Mid February – Mid May, with mid March – end of April being the most popular time.

 Temperatures can vary hugely: If wintery weather patterns prevail, you can expect temps between -5 C and -22 C. In spring the temperature spread increases from -10 C overnight to +15 C, especially on sunny days and when descending to the valleys.

 Services Included in the Total Price